-Delegate Assembly 2016 Proposed New Resolutions Approved by the Delegate Assembly on 6-17-16 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included MAEMSP Caucus Proposal Resolution #16-09 - SUPPORT OF MINIMUM BANDWIDTH FOR SCHOOLS WHEREAS, blended classrooms that integrate technology and rich media resources have become essential in the 21st Century classroom; and WHEREAS, U.S. Department of Education and State Education Technology Directors Association recommendations require 1Mbps per student to ensure a media rich learning environment; and WHEREAS, many rural schools in the state still cannot meet basic bandwidth requirements for state mandated online testing; and WHEREAS, Montana represents one of the largest sectors of entrepreneurial activity in the country, demonstrating that our students will need access to digital resources to compete globally in careers and college upon graduation; and WHEREAS, decisions on appropriate bandwidth speeds and service are best made by the administration and trustees of local school districts; BE IT RESOLVED, the legislators will work with the Governor's office, Education Super Highway, META, and SAM to ensure state funding to support a 10% state match to school district applications for Federal ERate funding to provide adequate and affordable bandwidth for Montana's schools ensure a minimum of 1mbs per student for all Montana public education students.
-BE IT FURTHER RESOLVED, META.
-SAM and the State of Montana will explore supporting PK-20 connectivity consortiums to allow schools to tie into the State University systems for connectivity to University classrooms and other educational resources.
+Delegate Assembly 2016 Proposed New Resolutions As Approved by the Delegate Assembly Steering Committee on 5-5-16 for Recommendation to Delegate Assembly 2016 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included Resolution #16-09 - SUPPORT OF MIMIMUM BANDWIDTH FOR SCHOOLS WHEREAS, blended classrooms that integrate technology and rich media resources have become essential in the 21st Century classroom; and WHEREAS, U.S. Department of Education and State Education Technology Directors Association recommendations require 1Mbps per student to ensure a media rich learning environment; and WHEREAS, many rural schools in the state still cannot meet basic bandwidth requirements for state mandated online testing; and WHEREAS, Montana represents one of the largest sectors of entrepreneurial activity in the country, demonstrating that our students will need access to digital resources to compete globally in careers and college upon graduation; and WHEREAS, decisions on appropriate bandwidth speeds and service are best made by the administration and trustees of local school districts; BE IT RESOLVED, the legislators will work with the Governor's office, Education Super Highway, META, and SAM to ensure state funding to support a 10% state match to school district applications for Federal ERate funding to provide adequate and affordable bandwidth for Montana's schools ensure a minimum of 1mbs per student for all Montana public education students.
+BE IT FURTHER RESOLVED, META, SAM and the State of Montana will explore supporting K-20 connectivity consortiums to allow schools to tie into the State University systems for connectivity to University classrooms and other educational resources.
 Designation: Support Submitted by Todd Lark on 4-29-16 for META Supporting Information Only 22 out of 496 districts (4.5%) are currently meeting the bandwidth recommendations of 1Mbps per student in Montana.
 Comment [KM7]: Clarification Comment [KM8]: Deleted by META Comment [KM9]: META is a part of SAM

-Delegate Assembly 2016 Proposed New Resolutions Approved by the Delegate Assembly on 6-17-16 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included META Change to Position Resolution #16-10 SUPPORT OF TRAINING FOR FEDERAL E-RATE REIMBURSEMENT WHEREAS, federal E rate funding is a fundamental element in a school district's technology budget; and WHEREAS, properly trained I.T.
-Directors and Business Managers ensure a smooth E rate application and reporting process, as well as maximizing federal resources for the District; and WHEREAS, these federal funds are provided as direct reimbursement to local Montana School District Budgets; and WHEREAS, Montana schools will benefit from better long term planning and decision making to maximize Federal E-Rate reimbursement to meet student and staff needs; BE IT RESOLVED, the Montana legislature will provide funding to support training for 20 geographically dispersed IT Directors and Business Managers to serve as "trainers" that will leverage their expertise to ensure every district in Montana is taking advantage of the Federal E Rate funding.
-SAM will support a model for training for E-Rate applications and submittal to leverage expertise to ensure every district in Montana is taking advantage of the Federal E-Rate funding.
+Delegate Assembly 2016 Proposed New Resolutions As Approved by the Delegate Assembly Steering Committee on 5-5-16 for Recommendation to Delegate Assembly 2016 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included Resolution #16-10 - SUPPORT OF TRAINING FOR FEDERAL E-RATE REIMBURSEMENT WHEREAS, federal E-rate funding is a fundamental element in a school district's technology budget; and WHEREAS, properly trained I.T.
+Directors and Business Managers ensure a smooth E-rate application and reporting process, as well as maximizing federal resources for the District; and WHEREAS, these federal funds are provided as direct reimbursement to local Montana School District Budgets; and WHEREAS, Montana schools will benefit from better long term planning and decision making to maximize Federal E-Rate reimbursement to meet student and staff needs; BE IT RESOLVED, the Montana legislature will provide funding to support training for 20 geographically dispersed IT Directors and Business Managers to serve as "trainers" that will leverage their expertise to ensure every district in Montana is taking advantage of the Federal E-Rate funding.
 Designation: Support Submitted by Todd Lark on 4-29-16 for META Supporting Information Training Model: